infinum/wordpress-handbook/How we do it in WordPress/Rebasing Intro.md

 git add .
 ```

-This is one of the rare cases you'll want to use the git add all command.
-Usually, __NEVER__ add all in one commit unless you have a small change on one feature.
-Otherwise, you are losing the granularity and breaking the single responsibility principle (SRP) of your commits.
+This is one of the rare cases you'll want to use the `git add all` command.
+Usually, you should __NEVER__ add everything in one commit unless you have a small change on one feature.
+By doing that you are losing the granularity and breaking the single responsibility principle (SRP) of your commits.
 Remember, commits are telling a story.
 You should be able to read the commit history and understand what the developer was trying to do.

-⚠️ __DO NOT COMMIT!!!!!!__ So that means __don't type__ `git commit` command.
+⚠️ __DO NOT COMMIT!!!!!!__ (__don't type__ `git commit`).

 When you've fixed all the conflicts and added the fixed files, type